Access The Matua School Pool Over Summer?

-In Nov 2016 the Board of Trustees approved a trial to let Matua School families have access to the school pool over summer.
+Since Nov 2016 the Board of Trustees have let Matua School families have access to the school pool over summer.
+Yay!

 On This Page